 Moisturize your skin

 Washing your face is something that most of us do without giving it much thought, but when it comes to moisturizing we can get a bit lazy.
 Apart from drinking enough water during the day, which hydrates your skin from within, you can also hydrate your skin with special creams and serums.
 These creams and serums are called moisturizers.
+The experts behind Khalm Skincare state that moisturizers work to protect your skin from external damage and help to restore the moisture balance of your skin.
+Moisturizers often contain emollients, which are substances that soften and soothe the skin, as well as humectants, which act like magnets that attract water molecules to keep the skin hydrated.
 Contrary to popular belief that only dry skin should be moisturized, oily skin needs some additional moisture too.
 Top dermatologists suggest that our skin gets oily because it is essentially dehydrated and our skin produces excess oil in order to overcompensate.
 It can also happen that after giving birth your skin just decides to get extra slicky because of hormone disbalance.
 If you’d like to tackle your sebaceous skin issue, we suggest you click on this link to find out which is the best korean serum for oily skin.

 Use baby products

 Now that you’ve dipped your toes into the sea of motherhood, your home is most likely full of baby products.
 Now here’s a lifehack for you – baby products can be used on adult faces and bodies too!
 Not only can you implement them into your hygiene routine, but they are also known to be gentler on the skin.
 Since babies have more sensitive skin, products intended for them are often hypoallergenic.
 Baby products are even sometimes recommended to adults who are allergic or sensitive to sulphates and other chemical compounds often found in adult skincare products.
 There’s another plus to using baby products – you will spend less money since the whole family will be using one shower gel, the one you got for your smallest one.